 Of course, their fairytale bubble gets popped at the very mention of the term “prenup.”
 It invokes a feeling of distrust and makes them feel like their partner may not be as committed as they are.

-The truth is that women are far more vulnerable in marriage and divorce than men.
+Women are far more vulnerable in marriage and divorce than men.
 If anyone should demand a prenup, it should be the woman.

 Numerous studies show that women’s financial outcomes from divorce are far worse than men’s.
 Women move down the economic ladder, lose their homes, and even fall into poverty post-divorce at far greater rates than men.